SilentCicero/strip-hex-prefix/README.md

 <br />

 A simple method to strip the hex prefix of a string, if present.

-Will bypass if not a string.
+Note, this method will bypass if not a string.

 ## Install